melting0256/Introduction-to-Machine-Learning-Final/README.md

 ```

 ## Train the model
-After create the environment, you can use `109550139_Final_train.ipynb` to train the model.\n
+After create the environment, you can use `109550139_Final_train.ipynb` to train the model."\n"
 The following structure is the CNN model structure:

 ![image](./README_img/summary.jpg)